ArjunNarayanan/Quadrl/README.md

 ## Using other meshes

-Here's how you can use a generic `QuadMeshGame` mesh object.
+Here's how you can use a generic `QuadMesh` object from the [QuadMeshGame.jl](https://github.com/ArjunNarayanan/QuadMeshGame.jl) package.
 (See that package for details on how to initialize a mesh.)
 Use the `FixedMeshEnv(mesh, desired_degree, max_actions)` method.

 ```julia
 include("fixed_mesh_environment.jl")